sfo-project/2D-flow-over-flat-plate-laminar/Docs/Fluent/Simulation.md

 4. ###### Setup Solution Methods:
 In CFD simulations the governing equations of the flow are solve numerically.
 Based on the physics of the problem appropriate numerical schemes and solution methods are selected at this step.

 In the following section the details for the above four steps for the CFD simulation setup for **Laminar Flow in Circular Pipe** are explained in great details.
 It should be noted that the path for defining conditions and other settings are provided in `command line` format.
-Users can access exact same settings and options by following the provided path via the tree of progress or pull down menu in ANSYS FLUENT:
+Users can access exact same settings and options by following the provided path via the tree of progress or pull down menu in ANSYS FLUENT.
+The summary of the steps to take for CFD simulation setup for problem of 2D laminar flow over a flat plate are as follows:

+ 1-  `/define/models/steady`
+ 2-  `/define/models/solver/pressure-based`
+ 3-  `/define/models/viscous/laminar`
+ 4-  `/define/material/change-create`
+ 5-  `/define/boundary-conditions/fluid`
+ 6-  `/define/boundary-conditions/velocity-inlet`
+ 7-  `/define/boundary-conditions/pressure-outlet`
+ 8-  `/define/boundary-conditions/pressure-outlet`
+ 9-  `/define/boundary-conditions/wall`
+ 10-  `solve/set/discretization-schem`
+ 1- `solve/set/under-relaxation`
+ 12- `/solve/initialize/compute-defaults/velocity-inlet`
+ 13- `solve/iterate`

+Following is the step-by-step explanation for each of the above command/setting procedure:

 **1. Setup Model/s:**
-* The current flow field of interest in majority of applications is steady.
-Meaning that the an almost constant and uniform flow will enter the pipe and evolves along it.
+* The main assumption in the classical problem of flow over a flat plate is the free stream flow is uniform and steady.
 Therefore, the steady model is chosen: `/define/models/steady`.
 In case the flow rapidly changes with respect to time the Transient model should be chosen in this step.

-* In majority of industrial applications the speed of the flow in pipe is defined in subsonic region.
+* In this problem we are considering that the flow is in subsonic region.
 Therefore, variation of density with respect to the pressure can be neglected.
 As a result of this assumption one can define the working fluid to be incompressible: `/define/models/solver/pressure-based`.
-In cases that the speed of the flow enters sonic and supersonic regions, the changes in density (i.e. compressibility) of the flow will be an important factor and the solver must be defined as density-based.
+In cases that the speed of the flow enters sonic and supersonic regimes ( Mach # > 0.3 ), the changes in density (i.e. compressibility) of the flow will be an important factor and the solver must be defined as density-based.

-* In the current problem the flow is viscous and value of Reynold number based on the diameter of the pipe is 100.
+* In the current problem the focus is to investigate laminar flow and boundary layer behavior when flow passes a flat plate.
 Therefore, the flow regime is laminar and the appropriate model for that is selected via :`/define/models/viscous/laminar`.
-It is important to note that the critical Reynolds number, based on the paper by Osborn Reynolds, is 2300 when the regime of the flow starts to become turbulent.
-In such cases the model will still be viscous, however the appropriate turbulent model should be selected at this step.
+It is important to note that the critical Reynolds number for flows over flat plate is about 1.24E+6.
+In cases that the Reynolds number based on flat plate length is grater than the critical value, the model will still be viscous however the appropriate turbulent model should be selected at this step.

 **2. Setup Working Fluid/s & Solid/s:**
-* The working material is chosen to be Air for this problem `/define/material/change-create`.
+* The choice of working fluid is problem dependent.
+However, in the absence of obligations to define a specific working fluid, the user can define it such that the important non-dimensional groups of interest, Reynolds number in this problem, is matched.
+This strategy removes the uncertainty in the choice of the working fluid and will solidify the bases for expected physical observations.
+For example for this problem using `/define/material/change-create` command, one can define a new material named reynolds_100 and set the density to be 100 [kg/m3] and viscosity [kg/m-s] to 1.
+Based on the 1 [m] length of the flat plate the Reynolds number for this flow field will be equal to 100.
 In most of the CFD packages, air is defined is the default working fluid.
-However, it can be modified through this menu using the pre-defined materials or defining a new material with unique physical and thermodynamical properties.
+Hence, users should modify the working fluid via this menu using the pre-defined materials or defining a new material with unique physical and thermodynamical properties.

 **3. Setup Boundary and Zone Conditions:**
-* In this problem the entire CFD domain is filled with the working fluid (i.e. Air).
+* In this problem the entire CFD domain is filled with the defined working fluid.
 This working fluid is selected form the defined material/s in the previous step:`/define/boundary-conditions/fluid`.
-Select Air from the available lists of materials.

-* The flow enters from the inlet face of the CFD domain with constant velocity of 0.01 [m/s] in x-direction.
+* The flow enters from the inlet face of the CFD domain with constant velocity of 1 [m/s] in x-direction.
 User sets the inlet face to a velocity-inlet condition by defining the direction and magnitude of the velocity: `/define/boundary-conditions/velocity-inlet`.
 In cases where the incoming velocity into the CFD domain is not uniform one can define the incoming velocity with the pre-defined directions or generate a User Define Function (UDF) to describe the velocity profile of interest.

-* The flow exits the pipe from the outlet face and it's pressure will be equal to atmospheric pressure. `/define/boundary-conditions/pressure-outlet`.
-It is assumed that gauge pressure at this face is equal to 0.
-If in the problem of interest, there exist a specific pressure difference between the inlet and outlet, that magnitude can be defined in inlet and the outlet of the pipe.
+* In this problem the flow can exit the CFD domain from the outlet face or top of the domain and it's pressure will be equal to atmospheric pressure. `/define/boundary-conditions/pressure-outlet`.
+This simulates the physics of the problem of flow over a flat plate.
+Thus, it is assumed that gauge pressure at these two boundaries are equal to 0.
+If in the problem of interest, there exist a specific pressure difference between the inlet and outlet or other surfaces, that magnitude can be defined in inlet and the outlet of the pipe.

-* The flow is bounded by pipe's walls and interact with them based on the no-slip boundary condition.
-User assign the no-slip boundary condition to the wall faces of the CFD domain: `/define/boundary-conditions/wall`.
-If the shear forces and formed boundary layer becomes important in this region user should either provide required mesh resolution to capture the phenomena or set this boundary to free slip condition such that fluid elements would not interact with wall region.
+* The flow is bounded by the flat plate on the bottom of the CFD domain and interacts with it based on the no-slip boundary condition.
+User assign the no-slip boundary condition to the bottom of the CFD domain named flat plate via `/define/boundary-conditions/wall` command.
+If the shear forces and formed boundary layer becomes turbulent in this region user should either provide required mesh resolution to capture the phenomena or set this boundary to free slip condition such that fluid elements would not interact with wall region.
+For low reynolds number flow, similar to the current problem of interest, a reasonable mesh resolution is sufficient to capture the laminar boundary layer region.

 **4. Setup Solution methods:**
 In this step, it is highly recommended to use the default options and settings, unless based on physics of the problem the user is aware of any specific choices.
 Upon non-smooth convergence and potential divergence of the CFD simulation user can modify and examine various solution methods.
 To modify the solution methods and controls use the following commands respectively: